OWASP/www-project-developer-guide/index.md

 The content of the Developer Guide aims to be accessible, introducing practical security concepts and providing enough detail to get developers started on various OWASP tools and documents.

+The intended audience of the Developer Guide is application developers working in various domains such as web, desktop, mobile, API and cloud.

 ### History

 Along with the OWASP Top Ten, the Developer Guide is one of the original resources published soon after OWASP was formed in 2001.
 Version 1.0 of the Developer Guide was released in 2002 and then there were various [releases][versions] up to version 2.0 in 2005.

-After much effort throughout 2023 and early 2024 the Developer Guide has been updated for the modern security landscape.
+After discussions and iterations throughout 2023 and 2024, the Developer Guide has now been updated for the modern security landscape using contributions from the wider application security community.

-The intended audience of the Developer Guide is application developers (web, desktop, mobile, and cloud) and API developers, and has been written using contributions from the wider application security community.
+Periodically the draft version is tagged and the contents promoted to the [release area](release) of the Developer Guide.
 The [draft version](draft) is a work in progress and is subject to large scale and frequent changes.
-Periodically the draft version is tagged and the contents promoted to the [release area](release) of the Developer Guide.

 ### Contributing